 Intercultural understanding is universal!

-Though its exact age remains unknown, Nikwasi appears on maps as early as 1544, and British colonial records first mention it by name in 1718.
+Though its exact age remains unknown, Noquisiyi appears on maps as early as 1544, and British colonial records first mention it by name in 1718.

-At the center of Nikwasi, on the banks of the Little Tennessee River, the town's meeting hall once towered over the landscape, built atop a manmade mound.
-Today, Nikwasi Mound, the settlement's only surviving landmark, rises up from downtown Franklin.
+At the heart of Noquisyi on the banks of the Little Tennessee River, the town's meeting hall once towered over the landscape, built atop the mound which was formed by Cherokee women carrying baskets of soil to that location.
+Today, Noquisiyi Mound, the settlement's only surviving landmark, rises as the gateway to Franklin.